-The Arkansas High School Cycling League was organized in 2015 to provide a fun, safe and high quality mountain biking program for students in grades 9 to 12.
+The Arkansas Interscholastic Cycling League was organized in 2015 to provide a fun, safe and high quality mountain biking program for students in grades 6 to 12.
 With the cooperation of our partners and our sponsors, we are able to provide a competitive mountain bike racing experience.
 Regardless of ability level, the Arkansas League is committed to providing a positive experience for all student-athletes in accordance with NICA’s Five Core Principles: Inclusive, Equal, Strong Body, Strong Mind and Strong Character.
 In turn, Arkansas’s goal is to create life-long cyclists who are conscientious, responsible and empowered.

 HOW IT ALL BEGAN:

 The Arkansas League is committed to teaching safe riding practices.
-We believe forming high school teams is the best way for students to learn how to ride safely.
+We believe forming high school and junior high teams is the best way for students to learn how to ride safely.
 To learn safe riding techniques or to learn how to teach these skills, join our next rider camp or coaches conference.
 For up to date news and info join our e-mail list, or send an e-mail directly to firstname.lastname@example.org and let us know how you’d like to get involved.

 - Provide students who have the desire to mountain bike with the coaching and camaraderie that will help them achieve both competitive and non-competitive cross-country mountain biking goals in a safe and enjoyable manner;

 - Develop an awareness of what it is to be an amateur athlete that is both gracious and respectful to their community;

 - Create an environment in which they may discover new friendships and find role models;

 - Guide students towards learning new skills and disciplines, and spread the foundations of mountain bike racing across the U.S.;